trinteen/rebrickable-bricklist-pdf/README.md

 # rebrickable-bricklist-pdf

-NodeJS script generate PDF file with bricklist from website rebrickable.com with new API v3 (https://rebrickable.com/api/v3/docs/)
+NodeJS script generate PDF file with bricklist from website rebrickable.com with log-in user